-Chelsea hires former midfielder Lampard as manager

-Lampard, who scored 211 goals for Chelsea from 2001-14, won every major honor at the club including three Premier League titles and the Champions League.
+Challenging times ahead as Lampard returns to Chelsea

+Chelsea also recently sold its best player, Eden Hazard, to Real Madrid.

+But it is a sentimental move Lampard and Chelsea just couldn’t resist.

-“Everyone knows my love for this club and the history we have shared,” Lampard said in a Chelsea statement announcing his arrival.
-“However, my sole focus is on the job in hand and preparing for the season ahead.
+“Everyone knows my love for this club and the history we have shared,” Lampard said after Chelsea announced his widely expected arrival on a three-year contract.
 “I am here to work hard, bring further success to the club and I cannot wait to get started.”

+Lampard is a Chelsea great after scoring 211 goals from central midfield from 2001-14, during which he won every major honor at the club including three Premier League titles and the Champions League.
+He is associated with some of the best moments in the club’s history, and admired for his work ethic and making the most of his talent.

-Lampard is the first English coach to manage Chelsea on a full-time basis since Glenn Hoddle in 1996 — and the first Englishman hired by Abramovich to control the team since his takeover in 2003.
+Lampard left Derby, where he came close to securing promotion to the Premier League in his first season in management, to become Chelsea’s 12th coach in 16 years under Roman Abramovich’s ownership (from 2003).
+He is the first English coach to manage Chelsea on a full-time basis since Glenn Hoddle in 1996.

-He replaces Maurizio Sarri, who lasted only one tumultuous year at Chelsea before returning to his homeland in Italy to coach Juventus.
-Sarri secured not only a third-place finish in the Premier League but also ended his reign by winning the Europa League in May.
+As a replacement for Maurizio Sarri, who lasted only one tumultuous year at Chelsea before returning to his homeland in Italy to coach Juventus, Lampard returns to a club that will be in the Champions League and will look to close a gap of 26 points to City, the Premier League champion for a second straight season.

+Chelsea finished third in the league, and also won the Europa League.

-The 41-year-old Lampard, who has signed a three-year deal, will have to contend with an inability to strengthen the squad because Chelsea is subject to a transfer ban which covers the two trading periods across the upcoming season.
+Lampard will have to contend with an inability to strengthen the squad because Chelsea is subject to a transfer ban covering the two trading periods across the upcoming season.

-United States winger Christian Pulisic and Croatia midfielder Mateo Kovacic have been signed up in advance but they will be the only arrivals at Stamford Bridge, meaning Lampard might have to call upon youth-team players during the early part of his tenure — something previous Chelsea managers have often been reluctant to do.
+United States winger Christian Pulisic and Croatia midfielder Mateo Kovacic have been signed up in advance but they will be the only offseason arrivals at Stamford Bridge, meaning Lampard might have to call upon Chelsea’s talented crop of youth-team players during the early part of his tenure — something previous managers have often been reluctant to do.

-If anyone knows about the highs and lows of Stamford Bridge, it is Lampard.
+“I want to work with those players.
+I want to dangle the carrot: Can you work hard, can you compete, can you get in the team?”
+Lampard said in a message to Chelsea’s youngsters, two of which — midfielder Mason Mount and defender Fikayo Tomori — he had on loan at Derby last season.

+“I will always have my eye on the academy.
+I was that young player a long time ago and the one thing you want is the feeling that you can get in the first team, that the road that divides the academy and the main building is a road you can cross.”

 “Frank possesses fantastic knowledge and understanding of the club and last season he demonstrated he is one of the most talented young coaches in the game,” said Chelsea director Marina Granovskaia.